Tobias-Fechner/re-place.academy/3 - Product/0 - Value.md

 | **Upstream Curation of Knowledge** | Downstream consumption of indexed content | Upstream approach to curating and organizing knowledge                                                           |
 | **Holistic Construction**          | Based on keyword matches and algorithms   | Searching by pattern, integrating diverse sources, maintaining contextual information, and mapping relationships |
 ### Tending to Relations
-Although powerful in and of itself, the above outlined knowledge curation is greatly enlivened when shifting from the scope of an individual person, to the scope of being contextualised among a community.
-In this way, when a person [[0.5.
-Co-Here-ing Wholeness|inhabits]] a shared knowledge space,
+Although powerful in and of itself, the above outlined knowledge curation is greatly enlivened when shifting from the scope of an individual person, to the scope of a person contextualised within a community.
+In this way, a person [[0.5.
+Co-Here-ing Wholeness|inhabits]] a shared space - a knowledge commons - as part of a community collectively creating meaning-making.

 ### Digital Identity

 # Re:Place + Voyaging